 Higher histamines in your drinks mean that you're more likely to react to an allergy trigger because you're body is already elevated.
 A boozy saviour could be gin and vodka, as they have lower levels of histamine, so switching from beer or wine can be a sensible move.

-If you are know as a "wino" and can't live without a few glasses here and there, experiment with Organic Wines with no added sulfites.
+If you are know as a "wino" and can't live without a few glasses here and there, experiment with organic wines with no added sulphates.
 Avoid, Champagnes and red wines which are high in histamines, and sweet white wines that tend to have higher sulfite content.

 The content provided in our articles is provided for information purposes only and is not a substitute for professional advice and consultation, including professional medical advice and consultation; it is provided with the understanding that YK DAILY is not engaged in the provision or rendering of medical advice or services.
 The opinions and content included in the articles are the views only and may not be scientifically factual.
 You understand and agree by reading anything on our website that YK DAILY shall not be liable for any claim, loss, or damage arising out of the use of, or reliance upon any content or information published.
 All images are from Pinterest, if you know the original creator please let us know, so that we can credit them.